NicolasCuaran/DevSurveyInsights/README.md

 3. **Data Cleaning and Transformation:**
    - Run the `03_Load_Clean_Survey.ipynb` notebook to clean the data and apply the necessary transformations (including the "HIRED" logic).

+# Creating a Power BI Connection to PostgreSQL

+In the top menu bar of Power BI, click Get Data.

+Search for PostgreSQL and select it.

+In the connection dialog, enter your server name (for example, localhost) and your database name (for example, postgres).

+When prompted, provide the username and password for your PostgreSQL database.

+Choose the table candidates_hired from the available list.

+Click Load to import the data into Power BI.

+You can now start creating your visualizations using the imported data.